Moniter123/build-cdn/_posts/2018-02-23-injection-type-vulnerabilities.md

 creating full-on object bindings using tools like [Jackson](https://github.com/FasterXML/jackson-databind).

-At any rate, when performing output from your application, whether that is to the disk, into a database, to the web browser, or executing a shell command, **there is almost always a possibility for injection**.
-Make sure you keep that in mind and write abstractions for these IO channels properly *once* so you never have to deal with them again.
+At any rate, when performing output from your application, whether that is to the disk, into a database, to the web browser, or executing a shell command, creating a formated set of data, **there is almost always a possibility for injection**.
+Make sure you keep that in mind and write abstractions for these channels properly *once* so you never have to deal with them again.